Wednesday, October 8, 2014

 ― Albert Einstein

-3. Drink at least about 100 ml water or liquid every hour.
+3. Drink at least 100 ml of water or other liquids hourly.

-4. Eat a lot of fruits and have a healthy diet.
+4. Consume plenty of fruits and maintain a healthy diet.

 “There is more to life than simply increasing its speed.”